Zero-Sum Fictitious Play Cannot Converge to a Point: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:non_convergence}}

 In this section, we prove Theorem~\ref{thm:non_convergence}.
 Hereafter, unless otherwise stated, $A \in \RR^{n \times m}$ denotes the payoff matrix of a zero-sum game.
 Recall that we use $v$, $\nex$, and $\ney$ to denote the value of the game, Player~1's equilibrium set, and Player~2's equilibrium set, respectively.
-We also assume throughout this section that $k_1=0$, meaning that Player~1 starts with no prior information.
-We begin by establishing several structural properties of games satisfying Assumptions~\ref{asspt:positive_measure} and~\ref{asspt:boundary}.
-Assumption~\ref{asspt:boundary_condition} is used only once, at the final stage of the proof.
+We also assume throughout this section that the initial empirical strategy of Player~1 lies outside its equilibrium set, i.e., $\hat\bfx(0)\notin\nex$; note that this covers the no-prior case, since $k_1=0$ gives $\hat\bfx(0)=\zerovector_n\notin\nex$.
+Proofs omitted from this section are collected in Appendix~\ref{app:proof_oscillation}.